miguelfiguera/miguelfiguera/README.md

 # Hi, I'm Miguel Figuera Quintero! 👋

-I'm a passionate **Full-Stack Web Developer** with a strong foundation from **The Odin Project** (completed both Ruby on Rails and Node.js paths).
-I thrive on building robust, scalable, and user-centric web applications.
+I'm a **Full-Stack Web Developer** with a strong foundation from **The Odin Project** (completed both Ruby on Rails and Node.js paths).
+I enjoy building robust, scalable, and user-centric web applications.

 Currently, I'm expanding my knowledge by pursuing a Bachelor's Degree in Computer Engineering at **Universidad Nacional Experimental de las Telecomunicaciones e Informática (UNETI)** in Venezuela, aiming to blend cutting-edge academic insights with practical, real-world development experience.